Alex MacDonald (footballer, born 1990): Mansfield Town

 MacDonald signed for Mansfield Town on 31 January 2017.
 He was released by Mansfield at the end of the 2019–20 season.

 Gillingham

 MacDonald signed for EFL League One side Gillingham on 14 August 2020.
 He made his debut for the Kent side on 5 September 2020 in a 1–0 win over Southend United in the first round of the EFL Cup.

 Following the departure of manager Steve Evans from the club on 9 January 2022, he was appointed to assist caretaker manager Steve Lovell.

+With his contract expiring at the end of the season, manager Neil Harris confirmed that the club were in conversation with Macdonald over an extension.

+Stevenage

+MacDonald signed for Stevenage in June 2023.

+Rotherham United

+On 24 June 2024, MacDonald agreed to join League One side Rotherham United on a one-year deal, linking up for a third spell with manager Steve Evans.

 International career

 MacDonald was born in England, but qualified to play for Scotland through his father.
 He scored in his second appearance for the under-19s against Azerbaijan on 20 October 2008 and scored two more against San Marino a couple of days later.
 In his fifth match for the team, against France on 25 February 2009, MacDonald captained the side and scored twice.
 In total, he received eight caps at under-19 level and scored seven goals.
 He made his under-21 debut on 17 November 2010 against Northern Ireland and scored his first goal for the team in his fourth appearance, against Luxembourg.
 He dedicated the goal to his mother, Janette, who died 18 months earlier at the age of 40.